evanwill/_drafts/_notes/linux-workshop.md

 > You can also use desktop versions for free on your laptop or home computer!
 > Come get an introduction to free and open source operating systems, and see desktop versions of Linux in action on Raspberry Pi and laptops.
 > We will get oriented to the basics of the desktop and learn how to install it on a computer.
->
-> Check out [Try Linux}(https://evanwill.github.io/try-linux/), an updated version of this workshop.

 The following notes provide a TON of information about getting started with Linux.
 But first, *take a deep breath*... don't get overwhelmed by all this information!